aws-samples/aws-fargate-seekable-oci-toolbox/soci-codepipeline/README.md

 1. Leveraging Moby's [buildkit](https://github.com/moby/buildkit) (exposed by
    `docker buildx`) we build the container image.
-There are a number of [exporters](https://docs.docker.com/build/exporters/) for buildkit, but given that the end result we want is a tarball, I decided to use a `docker-container` builder because it can export directly to an `.tar`.
+There are a number of [exporters](https://docs.docker.com/build/exporters/) for buildkit, but given that the end result we want is a tarball, we decided to use a `docker-container` builder because it can export directly to an `.tar`.
 I'm also leveraging a `type=oci` so that my container image conforms to the OCI v1 spec, but this is not mandatory, and `type=docker` (the Docker v2.2 spec)